Oman Energy Information

 Crude Oil Production

-Oil production is increasing moderately (2%/year from 2010 to 2018), reaching 48 Mt in 2018.
-This increase resulted from enhanced oil recovery techniques and the development of new fields, in particular the commissioning of the Western Bukha field and the Makhaizna field.
-From 2001 to 2007 oil production declined due to maturing oil fields, dropping from a peak of 50 Mt in 2001 to 38 Mt.
+Oil production dropped by around 9% in 2020 following the OPEC+ quota and reached 43.5 Mt.
+Previously, it had remained stable between 2015 and 2019.
+It increased rapidly from 2009 to 2015 (4.4%/year) as a result of enhanced oil recovery techniques and the development of new fields, in particular Western Bukhad and Makhaizna.
+From 2001 to 2007, oil production declined due to maturing oil fields, dropping from a peak of 50 Mt in 2001 to 38 Mt.

 Interactive Chart Oman Crude Oil Production